SajjadMzf/TensorFlow_Tutorial/DatasetLoader/Readme.md

-Note: Sample data are drawn from NotMnist Dataset.
+Note: Sample data are drawn from NotMnist dataset.